simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-packer-for-infrastructure-as-code/index.en.md

 - **Use version control**: Store your Packer templates in version control to track changes and enable collaboration.
 - **Parameterize your template**s: Use variables in your Packer templates to make them more reusable and easier to maintain.
-- **Test your templates**: Test your Packer templates to ensure that they are creating the expected machine images.
+- **Test your templates**: Test your Packer templates to ensure that they're creating the expected machine images.
 - **Follow security best practices**: When creating machine images, follow security best practices to ensure that the resulting environments are secure.
 - **Keep your templates simple**: Avoid creating complex Packer templates that are difficult to maintain and debug.
 - **Use packer init command**: Use `packer init` command to initialize a new template with the required configuration.